rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 It's also worth mentioning that duck typing is not a feature of Python only, but it's a common pattern in other dynamic languages such as Ruby, JavaScript and others.

-### Question 4

-- How would you get the memory location of an object in Python.
+## 4 How would you get the memory location of an object in Python

-In Python, you can use the built-in id() function to get the memory address of an object.
+Ans: In Python, you can use the built-in id() function to get the memory address of an object.
 The id() function takes an object as an argument and returns its unique identifier, which is the memory address where the object is stored.

 Here's an example of using the id() function to get the memory address of an integer:

 ```python
 x = 5
 print(id(x))
 ```

 This will print a number, that represents the memory location where the value 5 is stored.

-You can use the id() function with any type of object, including lists, strings, and custom classes.
+You can use the `id()` function with any type of object, including lists, strings, and custom classes.

 ```python
 a = [1, 2, 3]